 The Temple is a part of the site that is secured by the Archaeological Survey of India (ASI). therefore, the devotees are allowed to visit the temple only from sunrise till sunset.

 The Vigneshwara Temple is located in the village of Ozar in the Pune district of Maharashtra.
 The form of Ganesh worshipped here is Vigneshwara, indicating “Remover of Obstacles”.
-The Temple is seventh in the pre-determined sequence in visiting the Ashtavinayak Temples.
+The Temple is seventh in the pre-determined sequence of visiting the Ashtavinayak Temples.

 The temple faces east and has a large courtyard.
 The entrance of the temple is flanked by sculptures of 2 Dvarapalakas (Gatekeepers).
 The central Temple construct has 3 entrances, the eastern entrance being the main one.
 It is considered by historians and the residents that the Temple was constructed by the Peshwa ruler Chimaji Appa after beating the Portuguese in the late 1700s.
 The spire or Shikhar of the Temple is covered with Gold.